rameenilyas/CSharp-Programming-Fundamentals/Modules/Module-01-Introduction/Modules/Module-01-Introduction/README.md

 d) Binary Code

+---

-🎤 Interview Questions
+# 🎤 Interview Questions

-What is Programming?
+1. What is Programming?

-What is a Program?
+2. What is a Program?

-Difference between Program and Programming.
+3. Difference between Program and Programming.

-What is Machine Language?
+4. What is Machine Language?

-What is Assembly Language?
+5. What is Assembly Language?

-Difference between High-Level and Low-Level Languages.
+6. Difference between High-Level and Low-Level Languages.

-What is an Algorithm?
+7. What is an Algorithm?

-What is a Flowchart?
+8. What is a Flowchart?

-What is Pseudocode?
+9. What is Pseudocode?

-Difference between Compiler and Interpreter.
+10. Difference between Compiler and Interpreter.

-What is .NET?
+11. What is .NET?

-What is CLR?
+12. What is CLR?

-What is CTS?
+13. What is CTS?

-What is CLS?
+14. What is CLS?

-Why should we learn C#?
+15. Why should we learn C#?

+---

-🚀 Mini Project
+# 🚀 Mini Project

-Student Percentage System
+## Student Percentage System

 Create:

-✅ Algorithm
+* ✅ Algorithm

-✅ Flowchart
+* ✅ Flowchart

-✅ Pseudocode
+* ✅ Pseudocode

+---

-🏠 Assignment
+# 🏠 Assignment

 Complete the following tasks.

-Write an Algorithm for Online Shopping.
+* Write an Algorithm for Online Shopping.

-Write an Algorithm for Mobile Recharge.
+* Write an Algorithm for Mobile Recharge.

-Write a Flowchart for ATM Withdrawal.
+* Write a Flowchart for ATM Withdrawal.

-Write Pseudocode for Finding the Largest Number.
+* Write Pseudocode for Finding the Largest Number.

-Revise all concepts.
+* Revise all concepts.

+---

-📚 Resources
+# 📚 Resources

-Official Documentation
+## Official Documentation

-Microsoft Learn
+* Microsoft Learn

-.NET Documentation
+* .NET Documentation

+---

-Books
+## Books

-C# Yellow Book
+* C# Yellow Book

-Head First C#
+* Head First C#

-C# in Depth
+* C# in Depth

+---

-Practice Websites
+## Practice Websites

-HackerRank
+* HackerRank

-LeetCode
+* LeetCode

-Exercism
+* Exercism

+---

-📖 Module Summary
+# 📖 Module Summary

 After completing this module, you have learned:

-✅ Programming
+* ✅ Programming

-✅ Program
+* ✅ Program

-✅ Programming Languages
+* ✅ Programming Languages

-✅ Machine Language
+* ✅ Machine Language

-✅ Assembly Language
+* ✅ Assembly Language

-✅ High-Level Language
+* ✅ High-Level Language

-✅ Low-Level Language
+* ✅ Low-Level Language

-✅ C#
+* ✅ C#

-✅ .NET
+* ✅ .NET

-✅ CLR
+* ✅ CLR

-✅ CTS
+* ✅ CTS

-✅ CLS
+* ✅ CLS

-✅ Compiler
+* ✅ Compiler

-✅ Interpreter
+* ✅ Interpreter

-✅ Algorithm
+* ✅ Algorithm

-✅ Flowchart
+* ✅ Flowchart

-✅ Pseudocode
+* ✅ Pseudocode

-✅ Program Development Process
+* ✅ Program Development Process

 Congratulations! 🎉

-You have successfully completed Module 01 – Introduction to Programming.
+You have successfully completed **Module 01 – Introduction to Programming**.

+---

-⏭️ Next Module
+# ⏭️ Next Module

-Module 02 — C# Basics & Syntax
+## Module 02 — C# Basics & Syntax

 Topics:

-Installing Visual Studio
+* Installing Visual Studio

-Creating Your First Project
+* Creating Your First Project

-Program Structure
+* Program Structure

-Namespaces
+* Namespaces

-Classes
+* Classes

-Main() Method
+* Main() Method

-Statements
+* Statements

-Comments
+* Comments

-Console.WriteLine()
+* Console.WriteLine()

-Console.ReadLine()
+* Console.ReadLine()

-Escape Sequences
+* Escape Sequences

-Hello World Program
+* Hello World Program

+---

-👩‍💻 Author
+# 👩‍💻 Author

-Created with ❤️ by Rameen Ilyas
+**Created with ❤️ by Rameen Ilyas**

-Software Engineering Student
+**Software Engineering Student**

-Learning C# • .NET • SQL • Web Development • AI
+Learning **C# • .NET • SQL • Web Development • AI**

 ⭐ If you found these notes helpful, consider starring this repository and sharing it with others.

+---

-📄 License
+## 📄 License

 This repository is created for educational purposes.
 Feel free to use these notes for learning and practice while giving appropriate credit to the author.